HL7/case-reporting/source/pages/profiles.md

 <tbody>
 <tr>
 <td><a href="StructureDefinition-eicr-manually-initiated-reason-extension.html">Eicr_Manually_Initiated_Reason_Extension</a></td>
-<td>The presence of this extension indicates this eICR was manually initiated and contains the reason for manual initiation of the eICR.</td>
+<td>This Extension profile represents that this eICR was manually initiated and contains the reason for manual initiation of the eICR.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-eicr-trigger-code-flag-extension.html">Eicr_Trigger_Code_Flag_Extension</a></td>
-<td>A flag which, if it is present, indicates that the **target** reference represents a triggering event and caused the eCR to be generated.
+<td>This Extension profile represents a flag which, if it is present, indicates that the **target** reference represents a triggering event and caused the eCR to be generated.
 It also contains the identifier and version of the RCTC value from which the code was matched.
 It is used in the eICR profile in the following sections:

+* Encounters Section
-- Encounters Section- Problem Section
+* Problem Section
-- Plan of Treatment Section- Results Section</td>
+* Plan of Treatment Section
+* Results Section</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-determination-of-reportability-extension.html">RR_Determination_of_Reportability_Extension</a></td>
-<td>This extension represents the determination of reportability.
+<td>This Extension profile represents the determination of reportability.
 Reportability is "the quality or state of being reportable or not".
-Reportability does not equate to the patient having a condition or meeting a case definition (definitively being “a case”).
+Reportability does not equate to the patient having a condition or meeting a case definition (definitively being a case).

 For each condition included in the eICR and the relevant public health agency(s), this element indicates the determination of whether the condition is reportable to public health.